janakanuwan/web-page-design/webpack-example-2/STEPS.md

 };
 ```

->- Q3) How can you combine above "scss" and "css" files to one rule?
+>- Q3) How can you combine above "scss" and "css" rules to a single rule?
 >- Q3) How to use '[url-loader](https://github.com/webpack-contrib/url-loader)' to load images?

 5. Start the `webpack-dev-derver`